open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 which scales can be usefully applied.
 Therefore, producers SHOULD ensure that bucket indices are within the range of a signed 64-bit integer by changing scale.

+Producers MAY use a built-in logarithm function to calculate the bucket index of a value.
+The use of a built-in logarithm function could lead to results that differ from the bucket index that would be computed using arbitrary precision or a lookup table, however producers are not required to perform an exact computation.
+As a result, ExponentialHistogram exemplars could map into buckets with zero count.
+Instead, we expect to find such values counted in the adjacent bucket.

+#### Consumer expectations

 ExponentialHistogram buckets are expected to map into numbers can be represented using normalized IEEE 754 double-width floating point